yeahrb/yeah/README.md

 not art
 =======
-Pragmatic Ruby video game library
+Ruby video game library for pragmatists

 Ruby is a good fit for game development for the following reasons:
 * Ruby is optimized for developer happiness, and this library will be, too.
 A happy developer is a productive developer, which translates into more games made and with greater passion.